 Assault and Aggravated Assault in Florida

-Under Florida Statute § 784.011, the offense of “assault” requires that the prosecutor proves the following elements beyond all reasonable doubt:
+Under Florida Statute § 784.011, the offense of “assault” requires proof beyond all reasonable doubt of the following elements:

-- Defendant unlawfully and intentionally threatened by act or word to do violence to the alleged victim;
+- The defendant unlawfully and intentionally threatened by act or word to do violence to the alleged victim;

 - At that moment, the defendant appeared to have the ability to carry out the threat; and

 - The actions of the defendant created in the mind of the alleged victim a well-founded fear that the violence was about to take place.

 Under Florida Statute Section § 784.021, the offense of Aggravated Assault with a Deadly Weapon does not necessarily require that the prosecutor prove that the defendant had an intent to kill.

 The prosecutor is required to assault plus the following additional elements:

 - The assault was made with a deadly weapon, which is a weapon that is threatened to be used in a manner likely to cause great bodily harm or death; and

 - The assault was made with a fully-formed, conscious intent to commit the crime upon the alleged victim.